5 Tips for Discussing Home Care with Seniors

 Think carefully about when you want to have this conversation with your parent.
 It’s best to discuss home care when your parent is relaxed; avoid having this conversation right before a holiday or family gathering.
 Pick a quiet time when you have plenty of time to talk so you don’t have to worry about cutting the conversation short.

 Additionally, you will want to have this conversation before hiring or scheduling home care for your parent.
-Discussing the option of home care will allow him or her to be involved in the decision, and this can make some seniors more willing to agree to home care.
+Discussing the home care option will allow him or her to be involved in the decision, making some seniors more willing to agree to home care.

 Listen to Your Parent’s Concerns

-When you talk about bringing in a caregiver, your parent will likely have concerns.
+When discussing bringing in a caregiver, your parent will likely have concerns.
 You must listen to him or her and let them know that you understand their concerns.
 Some common concerns among the elderly when it comes to home care are:

 Your parent may express any of these concerns and more to you.
-Be prepared to discuss each concern and try to come up with a suggestion or way to help them feel better and set their minds at ease.
+Be prepared to discuss each concern and try to devise a suggestion or way to help them feel better and set their minds at ease.

 See Things From Your Parent’s Point of View